Tour FAQ's

 Competitors can play in as few or as many events as they wish but it is only their best nine results that count on the OoM so that no one can buy their way to the top of the table.

-A competitor’s final OoM position is determined by the total merit points accumulated in his/her best eleven results throughout the season which may include the three rounds in the Tour Final.
+A competitor’s final OoM position is determined by the total merit points accumulated in his/her best nine results throughout the season which may include the three rounds in the Tour Final.

 Certain events are designated Championship Events and these are denoted by a trophy image on the schedule.